 Open knee surgery is considered to be an older surgical technique used when arthroscopic surgery was not available.
-Open surgery is not typically performed because of the greater tissue trauma to the larger surgical incisions.
-The surgeon would open up your knee to view the joint and tissue within by creating an incision 6 to 10 inches in length.
-This means that the surgeon must cut through your skin and/or separate muscle, tendons or liagments underneath, all while avoiding major blood veins and nerves to get a complete visual inside of your knee.
+Not typically performed because of the greater tissue trauma to you having a large surgical incision in your knee.
+The surgeon would open up your knee to view the joint and tissue within, by creating an incision 6 to 10 inches in length.
+The surgeon must cut through your skin and/or separate muscle, tendons or ligaments underneath, all while avoiding major blood veins and nerves to get a complete visual inside of your knee.

 Recovery from open knee surgery is much more extensive than recovery from an arthroscopic surgery.
 Notable complications, such as blood clotting and infection, are higher risk factors during an open knee surgery versus an arthroscopic procedure.
 As with any surgery, it is important to discuss all possible complications with your orthopaedic surgeon before the procedure.

 The size and location of the tear as well as activity level are taken into account when determining if arthroscopic surgery is right for you.
 Arthroscopic procedure is done with 2 to 4 small keyhole incisions approximately 4 to 5 mm in length, a thin tube containing a camera and light inserted through an incision near the knee joint.
 This type of surgery will provide the surgeon with first hand look into the nature of the injury and possibly limit the amount of knee damage from surgery, helping promote a more effective recovery.
 Some tears however, will require open knee surgery as the scope of arthroscopic surgery is limited in comparison to full exposure of the meniscus in open surgery.